lambdaclass/concrete/ROADMAP.md

     optional/unmigrated lookup cannot be confused.
 Facts such as E0293 container-not-in-context, borrow conflicts, call-site/parameter pass
-    agreement, capability dependencies, and proof dependencies are edge facts, not node fields — which is *why* an edge-keyed ledger is required regardless and a fat AST cannot subsume it.
+    agreement, capability dependencies, and proof dependencies are edge facts, not node fields — which is *why* edge-keyed DB facts are required regardless and a fat AST cannot subsume it.
 There is no separate typed syntax:
-    `IdentifiedProgram` carries identity + shape only; the source ledger is the canonical store for source facts.
-Implementation must avoid repeated hot-path lookups by binding facts locally within Elab/Lower (the ledger is the Check→Elab handoff, not a per-access backend oracle) and measuring lookup/scaling behavior in the Phase 6.5 telemetry and anti-superlinear gates.
+    `IdentifiedProgram` carries identity + shape only; `CompilerDB` is the canonical store for compiler facts.
+Implementation must avoid repeated hot-path lookups by binding facts locally within Elab/Lower (`CompilerDB` is the Check→Elab handoff, not a per-access backend oracle) and measuring lookup/scaling behavior in the Phase 6.5 telemetry and anti-superlinear gates.